igordockx/HA-Thermia-Genesis-Monitoring/README.md

 I created a 'Picture Elements' dashboard to be able to monitor the parameters of my heatpump.
 Most of the sensor data is provided through the following integration: https://github.com/CJNE/thermiagenesis

-The https://github.com/CJNE/thermiagenesis integration seems to support either Thermia Mega or Thermia Diplomat inverters, and is written based on Thermia Genesis platform version 10.
+The https://github.com/CJNE/thermiagenesis integration supports either Thermia Mega or Thermia Diplomat inverters, and is written based on Thermia Genesis platform version 10.

 I have a Calibra heatpump, which is running Genesis platform 13.
 The sensor data which is not available from the https://github.com/CJNE/thermiagenesis integration is pulled locally from the heatpump using Modbus TCP.